gitandy/DragonLog/README.md

 QSOs can be edited by double-clicking on an entry in the database view.

+In log and change mode there is an extra tab for QSL and different upload status.
+Here you can check the status of your paper QSL, eQSL inbox or LoTW QSLs.

+### Callbook lookup

+The different callbook lookup retreive locator, QTH and name for a callsign.
+If a lookup result is available (internal or external), only empty form fields are filled with this data.

+A callsign lookup on the internal callbook happens after typing a callsign.
+On saving the QSO the data gets added to or updated in the internal callbook.

 DragonLog can retrieve additional OM data from HamQTH.com or QRZCQ.com callbook and upload the QSO to different services.

-In log and change mode there is a second view for QSL and different upload status.
-Here you can check the status of your paper QSL, eQSL inbox or LoTW QSLs.

 Make sure that you properly set the credentials for each online service in the settings.
 The password is stored in the systems key vault (e.g. Credential Manager on Windows or KWallet on KDE/Linux).